top of page

 Industrial Environmental Impact Project

-The Industrial Environmental Impact project is a project being done in partnership with The Genesee Conservation District (GCD) on Genesee County Land Bank and City of Flint vacant lots.
-The project is the result of the GCD being awarded a Planet Award grant by Consumers Energy Foundation and a grant by The Conservation Fund.
+The Industrial Environmental Impact project implementation is led by the Genesee Conservation District (GCD) on public land owned by the Genesee County Land Bank and the City of Flint.
+The GCD proposed the project and was awarded grants from the Consumers Energy Foundation and The Conservation Fund.

 The purpose of this project is to remove non-structural blight (dead trees, overgrown fence lines, invasive species, etc) from vacant lot and then to densely plant hardy Michigan native trees in its place.
 This is to demonstrate a land management technique that could be used on vacant lots throughout the city.